 Mix everything together with a big spoon.
 If your starter has been fed more recently and is thicker than mine, it might be a little more difficult to combine everything with a spoon.
 In that case, just jump in with clean hands and quickly mix everything together.

 Mix until the dough just comes together and most of the flour has been absorbed.
 Since sourdough baking isn’t an exact science, feel free to add just a splash more liquid if the dough seems way too dry (anything will do – water, milk, buttermilk) and if it’s way too wet and sticky, just add a bit more flour.

 Knead the dough in the bowl a couple times just to finish bringing everything together.

 Now dump the dough out onto a lightly floured work surface.

 You can either roll or pat the dough out into a circle that is about 3/4-inch thick.

 Next, cut your biscuits.
 For these I used a biscuit cutter that was close to 3 inches wide.
 If you don’t have a biscuit cutter, you can use a glass.
 Or, if you don’t care about round biscuits, I’m going to let you in on my favorite tip.
-Instead of rolling the dough into a circle, make it a rectangle.
-Cut the rectangle into 8 equal squares and you’re done!
+Instead of rolling it into a circle, pat dough into a thick rectangle.
+Cut the rectangle into 8 equal squares using a bench scraper or a knife and you’re done!
 No worrying about re-rolling scraps.